|

 The emotions of the ignorant man are continuously

-thing too outrageous to be employed against this philosophy and its exponents.
+a thing too outrageous to be employed against this philosophy and its

-Therefore Anarchism represents to the unthinking what the proverbial bad man
+exponents.
+Therefore Anarchism represents to the unthinking what the proverbial

-does to the child,--a black monster bent on swallowing everything; in short,
+bad man does to the child,--a black monster bent on swallowing everything;

 Emma Goldman, "What is Anarchy?"

-of government is another boondoggle.
-First we manufacture indigent and superfluous
+section of government is another boondoggle.
+First we manufacture indigent

-people by legal monopolies in land, money and idea patents, erecting tariff
+and superfluous people by legal monopolies in land, money and idea patents,

-barriers to protect monopolies from foreign competition, and taxing laborers
+erecting tariff barriers to protect monopolies from foreign competition,

-that they serve to diminish crime.
-Aside from the fact that the State is itself
+is that they serve to diminish crime.
+Aside from the fact that the State

-the greatest criminal, breaking every written and natural law, stealing in
+is itself the greatest criminal, breaking every written and natural law,

-the form of taxes, killing in the form of war and capital punishment, it has
+stealing in the form of taxes, killing in the form of war and capital

 Emma Goldman, "What is Anarchy?"

-never escape ....
-[The anarchists] have never claimed that liberty will bring
+can never escape ....
+[The anarchists] have never claimed that liberty

-perfection; they simply say that its results are vastly preferable to those
+will bring perfection; they simply say that its results are vastly preferable

-that follow from authority ....
-As a choice of blessings, liberty is the greater;
+to those that follow from authority ....
+As a choice of blessings, liberty

-as a choice of evils, liberty is the smaller.
-Then liberty always says the
+is the greater; as a choice of evils, liberty is the smaller.
+Then liberty

 Benamin R. Tucker

-that I would refuse to woman, and there is no freedom that I would refuse
+man that I would refuse to woman, and there is no freedom that I would

-to either man or woman except the freedom to invade ... whoever has the ballot
+refuse to either man or woman except the freedom to invade ... whoever

-has the freedom to invade, and whoever wants the ballot wants the freedom
+has the ballot has the freedom to invade, and whoever wants the ballot

 Benjamin R. Tucker, II